FREQUENTLY ASKED QUESTIONS

 All children are encouraged to complete homework activities as part of their learning

 :- Teacher Chats: The teachers and the principal are available to talk to you about your child's progress.
 The best time to see a teacher is after 3 pm.
 To avoid disappointment, it is recommended that parents phone the school office to arrange a convenient time for both parties.
-The best time to make such a phone call is from 9am to 10:30am.
+The best time to make such a phone call is between 9am and 10:30am.

-:- Complaints: Parents with complaints of a minor nature are encouraged to talk to the teacher concerned.
-In the event of a complaint about a teacher, they should be approached first.
+:- Complaints: Parents with complaints of a minor nature are encouraged to talk to the teacher concerned immediately.
+Should the complaint be about a teacher, the teacher should be approached before any other action.
 Complaints of a more serious nature should be made to the Principal or the BOT Chairperson. . https://sites.google.com/view/grspoliciesandprocedures/complaints-process

 School assembly is an opportunity to celebrate the successes and work of the students.
 Parents are welcome to attend this assembly.

 BELL TIMES: Please note that the bell times can change from term to term, depending on what learning programmes are in place for students.

 11:20 am to 11:30 am Morning Tea